Skip to main content

 info

-The choice of Custom metrics would only apply to custom metrics that are being fed into Instana.
-The System Rules are a specialized set of rules for doing thing like detecting that an entity is offline.
+The choice of Custom metrics usually applies to custom metrics that are being fed into Instana via OpenTelemetry, Prometheus, or StatsD etc. These are common methods for ingesting application-specific or business metrics that aren't automatically collected by Instana's sensors.
+The System Rules are a specialized set of rules for doing things like detecting that an entity is offline.

 Once you select Built-in Metrics another dropdown list will appear.
 The new dropdown list is asking for the Entity type that you are going to write your threshold against.